-All of the Open Programs reflect the essence of the Open Connections philosophy: a belief in natural learning, curiosity and the primacy of self-motivation, collaboration and the creative process.
+The Open Program reflects the essence of the Open Connections philosophy: a belief in Natural Learning, curiosity and the primacy of self-motivation, collaboration and the creative process.
 Within certain wide parameters, including respect for the rights of others, young people decide how, and with whom, they spend their day in an Open Program.
-One of our main goals is to keep alive the flame of curiosity that is present in this youngest age group.
+One of our main goals is to keep alive the flame of curiosity that is present in this age group.

 Although no two days look exactly alike in the Open Program, there are certain threads that, when woven together, comprise what most closely resembles a “typical day.”
 A key component of this program is the belief that young people are naturally curious about the world around them, and that this natural curiosity will flourish in a self-directed atmosphere.
-Therefore, young people may choose to work with real tools in the workshop; design a marble rollway; sew a pillow; explore fractions with math manipulatives; write a story or poem; take apart an old telephone (or invent a new one); experiment with batteries, bulbs and motors; or explore the world in a hundred other ways, all with an eye towards helping them be confident decision-makers and initiators.
+Therefore, young people may choose to work with real tools in the workshop; design a marble rollway; sew a pillow; explore fractions with math manipulatives; write a story or poem; take apart an old telephone; experiment with batteries, bulbs and motors; or explore the world in a hundred other ways.
+These opportunities help youth become confident decision-makers and initiators.

-While we place value on self-direction, we also recognize the ”I don’t know what I don’t know” perspective/phenomenon and therefore include some Facilitator-initiated activities each day.
+While we place value on self-direction, we also recognize the ”I don’t know what I don’t know” perspective and therefore include some Facilitator-initiated activities each day.
 Youth are invited to participate in activities designed to support their Conceptual Development, initiating the type of higher-level thinking that allows academics to be truly understood rather than merely memorized.
 These activities serve as building blocks for youth who are looking to explore academics in a hands-on and developmentally appropriate atmosphere.
 Examples of such CD challenges are working with Montessori beads to develop the concept of place value; or working with scales, beakers and liquids to explore the concepts of weight, measurement and volume.
-Such activities serve as tools to help create a strong foundation in preparation for their time in Group Tutorial programs (starting at age seven or eight), and more importantly, for life skills.
+Such activities serve as tools to help create a strong foundation in preparation for life skills.

 There is also emphasis on building collaborative social skills — learning how to create win-win relationships.
 Facilitators and young people actively participate in developing ways to include others, offer friendly language, find constructive and mutually satisfying solutions to disagreements and engage in other positive social behaviors.